Panitumumab

 Signature lesion

 Hypomagnesemia is an on-target class effect.
 In the defining prospective cohort (Tejpar, Lancet Oncol 2007), 95/98 patients (97%) developed a declining serum magnesium slope on EGFR-antibody therapy.
-Pooled trial data give an any-grade incidence around 36% (Cao meta-analysis, Chemotherapy 2010; 95% CI 22-54%) with grade 3-4 (severe/symptomatic) hypomagnesemia in roughly 5-6%.
+Cetuximab-specific pooled data give an any-grade incidence of ~36% (Cao, Chemotherapy 2010; 19 trials, 95% CI 22-54%), with grade 3-4 hypomagnesemia — a CTCAE serum-magnesium threshold, not a symptom rate — in roughly 5-6%; a pooled analysis of randomized anti-EGFR antibody trials (cetuximab and panitumumab together) reports an overall any-grade incidence of 17% across the class (Petrelli, Expert Opin Drug Saf 2011).
 Versus control, the relative risk is ~3.9 for cetuximab specifically and ~5.83 across anti-EGFR antibodies (Petrelli, Expert Opin Drug Saf 2011).
 Magnesium falls cumulatively, deepening with treatment duration.Source: Cao, Chemotherapy 2010 (meta-analysis)

 Develops over weeks to months of therapy; cumulative, deepest deficits appear late.

-Distilled from: “Develops insidiously over weeks to months of therapy and is cumulative — the nadir deepens the longer treatment continues.”
+Distilled from: “Develops insidiously over weeks to months of therapy and is cumulative — the nadir deepens the longer treatment continues, so the largest deficits typically appear after several months.”

 Renal electrolyte derangement — magnesium/potassium/calcium wasting (cisplatin, anti-EGFR antibodies) or retention (FGFR-inhibitor hyperphosphatemia, tumor-lysis hyperkalemia/hyperphosphatemia).